nongiach/sudo_inject/README.md

 ### Arbitrary write to root

-If you have an abitrary write you can create a sudo token for you current process to gain root code execution. checkout './write_sudo_token $$ > /var/run/sudo/ts/[username]' in extra_tools,
+If you have an abitrary write you can create a sudo token for your current process to gain root code execution. checkout './write_sudo_token $$ > /var/run/sudo/ts/[username]' in extra_tools.

-### Golden sudo tickets
+### Silver sudo tickets

 A very good way to create a secret root backdoor on servers that rarely reboots.
 Not done yet but checkout './write_sudo_token $$' in ./extra_tools

 ### Why

-I was looking for a way to steal dead process sudo token, but it doesn't look possible because they are associated by ((process start time and process session id) or (tty start time and tty session id)).
-Session id (process pid) can be impressionnated but the process start time is not fakable.
+I was looking for a way to steal dead process sudo token, but it doesn't look possible because they are associated by ((process start time *and* process session id) *or* (tty start time *and* tty session id)).
+Session id (process pid) can be impersonated but the process start time is not fakable.

 ## Links